All About Your Parrot’s Feathers

 Simple Things You Can Do

-2) Spend more time interacting with your pet.
+Spend more time interacting with your parrot.

+Be sure your parrot’s room temperature is neither too warm, too cold or too dry.
 Keep a non-toxic potted plant growing in the room.
 If the plant is not thriving, your parrot won’t either.
 My favorites are chemically untreated, ornamental pepper plants.

-13) Turn the lights off at night.
+Turn all lights and distractions off at night.

 Diet And Abnormal Molts